artuurog/Machine_Learning_LAB/README.md

 ## Colab tutorial
 The Colab notebook can be accessed here
-It is an example of Python implementation where the MuJoCo simulation is opened and a VLM is asked to do some basic tasks taking as inputs:
+It demonstrates:

+1. Loading MuJoCo

+2. Rendering the scene

-- an image of the scene,
+3. Capturing an RGB image

-- a textual prompt
+4. Sending image + prompt to a VLM

+5. Receiving a response

+Use it as reference for API formatting, prompt construction, image encoding.

 ## MuJoCo simulation